idlesilver/Multiverse-Parser/README.md

-  --input INPUT         Import scene description as (URDF, MJCF, WORLD or USD) --output OUTPUT       Export scene description as (URDF, MJCF, WORLD or USD) --fixed_base          Set the base link as fixed --add_xform_for_each_geom
+  --input INPUT         Import scene description as (URDF, MJCF, WORLD or USD) --output OUTPUT       Export scene description as (URDF, MJCF, WORLD or USD) --fixed_base          Set the base link as fixed --root_name ROOT_NAME
+                        The name of the root body --add_xform_for_each_geom
                         Add additional parent xform for each geom (only for input USD) --relative_to_ros_package RELATIVE_TO_ROS_PACKAGE